Seteco/Somorrostro/Monitoring-disks.md

 mv netdata.conf.new netdata.conf
 ```

-Then edit `netdata.conf` and find this section:
+Then edit `netdata.conf` and find the following section.
+This is the basic plugin configuration.

 ```
 [plugin:proc:/proc/diskstats]